JTMurley/Showcase/README.md

   <img width="460" height="300" src="https://media.giphy.com/media/47EtjlHYFREM5Rznaf/giphy.gif">
 </p>

 _My name's **Jack**_, I'm currently in my final year of my computer science degree and work as an **Associate Research Fellow (Swarm robotics)** at Deakin University with a interest in not only Robotics :robot: but also embedded IOT technology.
-However my true passion while creating code is writing code that is capable of doing scalable swarming actions.
+However my true passion is in the field of autonomous node/robotic scalability based off of the sense think act paradigm

-On top of my studies I currently **teach first year robotics at Deakin University** to over 300 students every year so far as well.
-Furthermore I am also involved in a variety of **research projects** that deal around using AI (MADRL) to create more effective swarming actions for real world scenarios such as search and rescue in the outback.
+Throughout my degree I have worked in the following IT based roles:
+- Assoicate Research Fellow in the area of swarm robotics
+- Teaching Assistant within the first year robotics unit at Deakin University SIT122

 This little Git Reposistory displays some of the cool things that I have done as apart of my university degree (Bachelor of Computer Science) as well as some of the things that I've made when bored of doing university work because some of the time its not the most fun to do.
 Nevertheless, it also showcases some of my research projects.